 Passport – Vital for all international travel and just make sure it’s valid for the entire duration of the holiday.
 Also, ensure it has the required visa(s) for entry to the destination country.
 I carry a printed copy or two of the first page of my passport just in case I lose it and don’t have access to the internet or a printer.

-Next up, a copy of the trip itinerary is shared with a family member (usually my mum) – I watched James Franco in 127 hours and from then on I make sure someone who is not traveling with us knows what itinerary looks like.
-I keep a soft copy on the cloud to make sure we make the most out of the holiday.
+Next up, a copy of the trip itinerary is shared with a family member (mostly my mum) – I watched James Franco in 127 hours and from then on I make sure someone who is not traveling with us knows what itinerary looks like.
+I keep a soft copy of the cloud to make sure we make the most out of the holiday.
 I also give her a list of key phone numbers just as a precaution.

 With the flight and hotel confirmations, there is a printed copy kept with the luggage (check-in or hand, is your choice)